-- 5.1 Musselburgh is located between the East Lothian coastal settlements and Edinburgh and consequently accommodates high traffic volumes.
+5.1 Musselburgh is located between the East Lothian coastal settlements and Edinburgh and consequently accommodates high traffic volumes.

 The number of crossings over the River Esk is limited to the A1 trunk road (Musselburgh bypass) and the town centre route of High Street in conjunction with either Bridge Street and North High Street or Mall Avenue and Olivebank Road.
-Not all through traffic uses the A1 bypass however leading to an estimated 30% of traffic in High Street that is passing through.12 Alternative routes to the main streets would be to reconnect Inveresk Road to Olive Bank Road which would alleviate pressure on the busy Mall Avenue/High Street junction or to use New Street/Millhill utilising the 'electric bridge' to through traffic.
-This bridge was built to facilitate the construction of Cockenzie power station but was not adopted as part of the local road network, although it is sometimes used on a temporary basis to facilitate traffic flow on race days at Musselburgh Racecourse.
+Not all through traffic uses the A1 bypass however leading to an estimated 30% of traffic in High Street that is passing through.
+12 The only alternative routes to the main streets would be to re-connect Inveresk Road to Olive Bank Road or to use New Street/Millhill utilising the 'electric bridge' to through traffic.
+This bridge was built to facilitate the construction of Cockenzie power station but was not adopted as part of the local road network, although it is used on a temporary basis to facilitate traffic flow on race days at Musselburgh Racecourse.
 Whilst it would provide another crossing of the River Esk, its re-opening would attract through traffic to residential streets.
-Similarly to use Inveresk Road would attract through traffic to the detriment of some residential areas and the likelihood is that High Street will remain the main through route within the town. - 5.2 Traffic queuing is commonplace at certain times and places within Musselburgh.
+Similarly to use Inveresk Road would attract through traffic to the detriment of residential areas and the likelihood is that High Street will remain the main through route within the town.

+- 5.2 Traffic queuing is commonplace at certain times and places within Musselburgh.
 However, the recently installed SCOOT (Split Cycle Offset Optimisation Technique) Urban Traffic Control system is designed to improve traffic flow throughout the town centre.
 Sensors positioned in the road detect vehicle numbers at each set of traffic signals and automatically adjust signal timings to accommodate the detected traffic.
 It can be programmed to favour particular routes, delay 'rat-runs' and to position traffic queues away from the main shopping street.
 The system includes the Mall Avenue/High Street junction, the busiest junction in East Lothian at 25,000 vehicles per day, and allows greater control over traffic flow through the town centre. - 5.3 Air quality is continually monitored in Musselburgh town centre with nitrogen dioxide (NO2) and particulate material (PM10) being the main pollutants.
 Detailed assessment of NO2 levels was undertaken in 2012 and resulted in additional monitoring at locations on High Street and Bridge Street where dispersion modelling had indicated that exceedences of NO2 had occurred in 2011.
-Monitoring results have indicated that an Air Quality Management Area requires to be declared and an action plan prepared to identify measures to reduce NO2 levels.
-The SCOOT system can help reduce air pollution by restricting vehicle queues in sensitive parts of the main streets. - 5.4 Traffic volume and management in Musselburgh town centre is a constant theme raised as a concern by members of the public.
-The
+If monitoring results indicate it is necessary then an Air Quality Management Area must be declared and an action plan prepared to identify measures to reduce NO2 levels.
+The SCOOT system can help reduce air pollution by restricting vehicle queues in sensitive parts of the main streets.